-Tracing App (compatible with Android and Apple phones), which will facilitate and speed up contact tracing in the event of a COVID -19 case within the University population.
-You should also keep a record of:
+To facilitate and speed up contact tracing, in the event of a COVID-19 case within the University population, we ask that you keep a record of:

 - " Classes you have attended

 - " The number of the classroom seat you sat in (if relevant)

-- " Offices you have visited
+- " Offices you visited

 - " Facilities you have utilised / visited

-- " Club/Society activities you were involved in
+- " Club/Society activities you were involved in.

-In so far as is possible, try and keep a diary of your social contacts.
+You can also download the HSE Contact Tracing App, and in so far as is possible, try and keep a diary of your social contacts.
 When recording an event note what PPE you were wearing (if any) and, if possible, what PPE others around you were wearing, and note the activity you were undertaking.
 If contact tracing is undertaken it will be through the national public health system, and they will find it helpful if you have kept a diary.